openflighthpc/docs.openflighthpc.org/README.md

 ## Deploying Docs

-Using `mike` we can deploy documentation with version tagging...
-Maybe?
+Using `mike` we can deploy documentation with version tagging

 - Deploy WIP data to `staging`
 ```